timescale/docs/timescaledb/tutorials/time-series-forecast.md

 options outlined in this tutorial to take advantage of the strengths and work around weaknesses of the different tools.

-Using the parameters ARIMA(2,1,3) found using R, we can use MADlib's `arima_train` and `arima_forecast` functions.
+Using the parameters ARIMA(2,1,3) found using R, you can use MADlib's `arima_train` and `arima_forecast` functions.

 ```sql